puneetpunj/blog/portfolio/README.md

 npx --yes http-server -c-1 .
 ```

-Then open the printed URL and navigate to `/portfolio`.
+Run the command from the repo root (the folder containing `portfolio`) and navigate to `/portfolio` in the browser.
+Running the server from a parent directory will cause 404 errors for assets.

 ## Deploy